 Exterior panels are suitable for applications subject to long-term exposure to weather or moisture.

 Exposure 1 panels may be used for applications where construction delays may be expected prior to providing protection.
 Exposure 1 panels are made with the same exterior adhesives used in Exterior panels.
 However, because other compositional factors may affect bond performance, only Exterior panels should be used for long-term exposure to weather.

-APA-trademarked plywood and OSB panels are manufactured to stringent product standards (such as Voluntary Product Standard, PS 1-09, Structural Plywood and Voluntary Product Standard, PS 2-10, Performance Standard for Wood-Based Structural-Use Panels) and under the most rigorous, state-of-the-art quality assurance programs in North America, the APA quality services programs.
+APA-trademarked plywood and OSB panels are manufactured to stringent product standards (such as Voluntary Product Standard PS 1, Structural Plywood and Voluntary Product Standard PS 2, Performance Standard for Wood Structural Panels) and under the most rigorous, state-of-the-art quality assurance programs in North America, the APA quality services programs.

 Many imported plywood and OSB panels never undergo product qualification testing.
 Without such tests it is impossible to determine how the panel will perform for the intended use.
 As an internationally accredited testing laboratory, APA put imported hardwood plywood panels from China and Brazil up against domestic plywood certified to PS 1.
 As expected, the import test results indicated inferior mechanical and connection properties, severe failure for bond durability, and only one tested sample would have met the formaldehyde limits imposed by CARB when compared to APA-trademarked plywood.

 Look for engineered wood panels bearing the APA trademark.
 It appears only on North American products manufactured by APA members committed to APA's rigorous program of quality inspection and testing.

 Learn more about the Performance Panels performance standards.